Haverford Wins 10-2 in Game One and Game Two is Stopped After Five Innings Due To Darkness Tied 4-4

 - Haverford committed two errors in the field, but did not lead to a Washington run.

-Haverford 4 Washington College 4 (Game 2 – Five Innings)
+Haverford 5 Washington College 4 (Game 2 – Eight Innings with Final Three Innings Played on April 24)

-- Washington took a 1-0 lead in the top of the first as Alyssa Vieira scored on a two-out fielding error by Haverford.
+- During the April 2 portion of the contest, Washington took a 1-0 lead in the top of the first as Alyssa Vieira scored on a two-out fielding error by Haverford.

 - In the last of the first, the Fords scored three times with the aid of two errors by the Shorewomen to lead 3-1.
 Swisher scored on a single through the left side by Souter with one out to tie the game.
 With two away, Stone and Souter scored on a fielding miscue by WC to lead 3-1 after one.